-The Company has 19,500,000 unquoted options currently on issue as a result of share-based payment arrangements.
-4,500,000 options were issued during the current financial year as share-based payments to directors and other key management personnel (2021: 12,000,000 options issued to directors and other key management personnel).
+The Company has 31,000,000 unquoted options currently on issue as a result of share-based payment arrangements, as well as 15,277,779 unquoted options issued as free-attaching options to placements.

+12,000,000 options were issued during the current financial year as share-based payments to directors and other key management personnel (2022: 7,000,000 options issued to directors and other key management personnel).
 These share-based payments were valued by reference to the Black-Scholes option pricing model.